A degree sequence Hajnal--Szemer\'edi theorem: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Peter Keevash for a helpful conversation, in particular, for suggesting the auxiliary graph $\mathcal G$ in Section~\ref{overabs} as a tool for presenting the absorbing method.
-The author is also grateful to Daniela K\"uhn and Deryk Osthus for helpful comments on the manuscript.
+The author is also grateful to Daniela K\"uhn and Deryk Osthus for helpful comments, and to the referees for the careful reviews.

 { \obeylines \parindent=0pt Andrew Treglown School of Mathematics University of Birmingham Edgbaston Birmingham B15 2TT UK \tt{a.c.treglown@bham.ac.uk}}